Skip to Main Content

 From barns to ballrooms, discover reception venues that feel like you.

-The last speech on the agenda is the best man speech, which can follow the same format as the maid of honor speech.
+Next up on the agenda is the best man speech, which can follow the same format as the maid-of-honor speech.
 The best man can start by introducing himself, congratulating the couple, sharing a story about the groom and offering nice words about their new spouse.
 They can also mix in a tasteful joke or two and end with a wedding toast to the newlyweds and their future together.

 Do You Have to Follow the Traditional Wedding Speech Order?

-Following the traditional order of wedding speeches is a good starting point, but you should always feel free to do what works best for your specific situation.
-Wedding traditions are just that—traditions.
-They're not rules couples must follow.
+The traditional order of wedding speeches is a good starting point, but you should always feel free to do what works best for your specific situation.
+Wedding traditions aren't rules you're required to follow.
 "Family dynamics and friends are so different these days," Croce says.
 "This format is not going to suit everyone."
 Some people may also not feel comfortable with public speaking and choose not to give a speech.
-Our tip: use the traditional wedding speech order above as a guideline and decide on the wedding speech order that makes sense for you, your partner and your guests.
+Our tip: Use the traditional order for wedding toasts above as a guideline and decide on the wedding speech order that makes the most sense for you, your partner and your guests.
+At the end of the day, the "suggested" wedding order of speeches is just that—a suggestion.
+What's most important is to go with what feels true to you and your partner.